TechnologyClassroom/dice-mechanic-datapacks/README.md

 optimization.

 Each data pack includes:
-* Each csv file is a simulation of an entire game.  csv files are named with a timestamp of when they were created.
+* Individual csv files are a simulation of an entire game.  csv files are named with a timestamp of when they were created.
 * Plotted graph in png file.
 * dicemechanicsim.py pyhon script with the same settings as the data